Each of the 5 Lean management principles has its specific action items, find out how to start implementing it by following our concise guide.

 The cycle time of your tasks is the time your team is actively working towards their completion while throughput is the number of tasks that you finish in a predefined time frame.

-As a leader practicing Lean management, you should aim for shorter cycle times resulting in an increased throughput of your team.
+As a leader looking to implement Lean's principles and practices, you should aim for shorter cycle times resulting in an increased throughput of your team.

 This Lean principle is closely related to the concept of continuous improvement, which is an integral part of Lean management.